These functions deal with accessing data stored in databases outside CabMasterPro - see tutorial on Database Functions for a guide to these functions.

 Returns the chosen column of the results of the query as an array. | |

-Syntax | DBLookupCol (mdbpath, sql, field) |
+Syntax | DBLookupCol (dbpath, sql, field) |

-Inputs | mdbpath: The path relative to the PROGRAM_PATH folder where the mdb file can be found. sql: SQL query to be executed Field: The column header of the column of results desired. |
+Inputs | dbpath: The full path or relative path to the TableFolder where the database file can be found.
+Default extension is .mdb but the file extension can be .mdb or .accdb for Access or .db for SQLite. sql: SQL query to be executed Field: The column header of the column of results desired. |

 Outputs | The specified column of the SQL result in an array. |

-Examples | DBLookupCol("abc", "SELECT CODE,COST FROM TABLE1","COST") will return the cost of every item in table1 in abc.mdb as an array. |
+DBLookupCol("abc", "SELECT CODE,COST FROM TABLE1","COST") uses the database file “abc.mdb” in the TableFolder and will return the cost of every item in table1 in abc.mdb as an array. |

 See Also | DBLookup, DBLookupRow, DBLookupColValues |